 Due to its premium tag, I-Pace comes equipped with features like Park Assist, Apple CarPlay, and Android Auto as standard.

-In addition, the automaker provides 5 years/ 60,000 miles of complimentary scheduled maintenance and new vehicle warranty.
+In addition, the automaker provides 5 years/ 60,000 miles of complimentary scheduled maintenance and a new vehicle warranty.

 Our Favorite Longest Range Electric Cars